All Episodes

 And this has sparked an outrage all over the country from people who are getting fed up with all of this because they understand the motivation behind it.

-It is, you know, you can you can say Jane Fonda was one thing, but she, you know, she she was just uh an innocent citizen going over freedom of speech, say what she says and so forth.
+It is, you know, you could say Jane Fonda was one thing, but, you know, she was just an innocent citizen going over freedom of speech, say what she says and so forth.

 Look at the grief that she's caught her whole life.